dssg/triage/docs/sources/dirtyduck/docs/infrastructure.md

     ./tutorial.sh up
 ```

-You can check that everything is running smoothly with `status`
+You can check that everything is running smoothly with `status` by
+using the following command:

 ```sh
     ./tutorial.sh status